Signs of Toxic Leadership Part 4: Becoming Complacent at Work

 How Can I Learn More About This Roadblock (and others, too)?

-The One-Hit Wonder is one of 12 behavior sets that can become career roadblocks.
+The One-Hit Wonder, and complacency at work with past accomplishments, is one of 12 behavior sets that can become career roadblocks.
 When others are observing the issues with someone who is stuck and has these blind spots, they frequently use terms to describe these roadblocks (e.g. “control freak” or “dinosaur”).

 You can learn about all the career roadblocks that lead to toxic leadership by following this blog series.